T12z/TCNopen/trdp/readme-makefile.txt

 You can use 'make help' to view available parameters and further make information.
 To build debug versions, you can call 'make' with the option DEBUG=1.

+*** Note: ***
+    For TRDP V2, makefiles regarding 'Ladder' have been moved into the 'ladder' directory!
+    To use them, they must be moved back to the trdp top directory, again.